uid11/full-git-history/README.md

 "stash" is an optional field containing a ref .git/refs/stash, if it exists.

+All dates in JSON has strict ISO 8601 format.

 See "git help rev-list" and "git help for-each-ref" for a detailed description of all this fields.

 ## Tests ##